Euclidean formulation of discrete uniformization of the disk: Open problems

 \subsection{Existence}

-The existence of circle packings of a disk was proven by Koebe \cite{Koebe}, Andreev \cite{Andr} \cite{Andr2}, and a new proof was given by Marden-Rodin \cite{MR} in the spirit of work of Thurston \cite{Thurs}.
-A different proof was given by Beardon and Stephenson \cite{BeaSte} (see also \cite{BowSte}, \cite{Bow}, and \cite{Ste}) that uses a method similar to the Perron method in proving existence of solutions to elliptic PDE by considering the hyperbolic circle packing.
+The existence of circle packings of a disk was proven by Koebe \cite{Koebe}, Andreev \cite{Andr, Andr2}, and a new proof was given by Marden-Rodin \cite{MR} in the spirit of work of Thurston \cite{Thurs}.
+A different proof was given by Beardon and Stephenson \cite{BeaSte} (see also \cite{BowSte, Bow, Ste}) that uses a method similar to the Perron method in proving existence of solutions to elliptic PDE by considering the hyperbolic circle packing.
 This has the advantage to having a unique label (since Euclidean labels can be changed by elements of the Mobius group) and is possible partly because internally tangent circles are horocycles.
 In \cite{BowSte} it was shown that other boundary conditions (such as orthogonal intersection with the unit circle) can be realized in the hyperbolic background by considering constant curvature curves instead of just circles.
 The main obstacles to using this method in our setting is that we do not have strict monotonicity of the curvatures due to the effect of the unusual boundary curvature definitions, and the space of solutions (satisfying triangle inequality) is not convex.
-One may be able to deal with the latter issue using the methods in \cite{BPS} and \cite{Luo2}.
+One may be able to deal with the latter issue using the methods in \cite{BPS} and \cite{Luo2}, which extend locally convex functionals continuously by constants, allowing angles to be a continuous function of three lengths regardless of whether the triangle inequality is satisfied.